MostAwesomeDude/construct/docs/transition29.rst

 BitIntegerError was replaced with IntegerError

-Struct Sequence can raise IndexError and KeyError when dictionaries are missing entries
+Struct Sequence can raise IndexError KeyError when dictionaries are missing entries

 RepeatError added